UMDBPP/HASP_2019/README.md

 #### Testing

 Python unit tests for the Arduino controller are provided in the `serial_tests.py` file.
-To run these tests, you will need to install both the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and [Python](https://www.python.org/downloads/).
+To run these tests, you will need to install both the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and [Python](https://www.python.org/downloads/), as well as install the PySerial library (`pip3 install pyserial`).
 Then, follow these steps:

 1. upload the provided Arduino sketch (`HASP_2019.ino`) to an Arduino Uno
 2. open a command line and `cd` to the location on your computer where you cloned this repository
-3. run the following command: `python -m test -v serial_tests`
+3. run the following command: `python3 serial_tests.py`